ibm-cloud-docs/security-hub/prereqs.md

 ## Before you deploy
 {: #before-deploy-prereq}

-Before you can deploy the Essential Security and Observability Services deployable architecture, you must have the following prerequistes.
+Before you can deploy the Essential Security and Observability Services deployable architecture, you must have the following prerequisites.

 * A Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account.